Bandari-Prabhas/YouTube-Comment-Sentiment-Analysis/README.md

 ## License
 - This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.
+See the [License](#license) file for details.